SweliaMonteiro/Kafka/README.md

 ## Problem Statement

 Implement the Eureka service that will be used to register and discover services in the system.
+Register the User Service and Product Service with the Eureka service.
+Test if the load from Product Service is distributed among the instances of User Service.

 ## Requirements
 #### Eureka Service